The members of the Leopoldina are organized in 28 sections that are grouped in four classes.

 The idea behind founding a national academy was to create a legitimized scientific institution, operated irrespective of political and economic objectives, which would scientifically review and study future societal issues.
 Its findings should be conveyed to policy makers, made accessible to the public, and nationally and internationally advocated by the academy.

 The German National Academy of Sciences Leopoldina is a registered non-profit organization.
-It is funded by the German federal government and by the federal state of Saxony-Anhalt, where it is based.
-As a supranational association of scientists with a base of about 1,500 members from more than 30 countries, the Leopoldina is the member strongest among German academies.
+It is financed by public funds from the Federal Ministry of Education and Research (80 percent) and the state of Saxony-Anhalt (20 percent), where its headquarters are located.
+As a supranational association of scientists with a base of about 1,600 members from more than 30 countries, the Leopoldina is the largest among German science academies.

 The Leopoldina was founded in 1652 in Schweinfurt/Germany and is thus the oldest continuously existing academy of natural sciences and medicine in the world.
 The Academy selects its members among outstanding scientists.
 Since its foundation over 7,000 individuals were appointed members.
 These include, among others, Marie Curie, Charles Darwin, Albert Einstein, Johann Wolfgang von Goethe, Alexander von Humboldt, Justus von Liebig and Max Planck.

 After years of travel while changing location following its respective president, the Leopoldina eventually settled in 1878 in the Central German city Halle upon the River Saale.
 In the beginning of 2012, the Academy relocated to its new headquarters at Jägerberg in Halle, a suitable location to assume and grow into its new role as German National Academy of Sciences.
 The German federal government and the federal state of Saxony-Anhalt financed the purchase and refurbishment of the property.